vacovsky/poolse/README.md

 # Go-Healthcheck

-- Provides a monitorable application healthcheck & status endpoint, as well as a "toggle switch" for soft upping and downing of monitored applications.
+- Provides a monitorable application healthcheck & status endpoint, as well as a "toggle switch" for soft upping and downing of upstream web applications.

 - Enables automation and operations personnel to easily enable and disable an upstream node/application with simple http control endpoints.